 Quality windows are a major contributor to increasing curb appeal.
 Most homebuyers are looking for a newer build, but older homes that look new have a great chance on the market as well.
 Matching your windows’ style to your home’s architecture is key to avoiding an uneven aesthetic.
 Chances are, if you’re selling a traditional property, you have plenty of double-hung windows.
 Fortunately, Pella offers a range of double-hung material and style options so you’ll surely find a fit for your soon-to-be-sold home.

 Front entrances also have a dramatic impact on curb appeal.
-A new wood entry door can give your home a beautiful and luxurious look.
-Consider a Rustic Walnut wood door to stand out from those other houses for sale on your block.
+A new entry door can give your home a beautiful and luxurious look.
+Consider a Fiberglass door with decorative glass to stand out from those other houses for sale on your block.

 And don’t forget the little things.
 A new rug, a fresh coat of paint or some new shutters can freshen up your home’s curb appeal and push it over the edge for a potential homebuyer.